gmutafov/EventManagerSystem/README.md

 # EventManagerSystem
-A project for my Django Advanced Course in SoftUni.
+_A project for my Django Advanced Course in SoftUni._

+This is an Event Manager System that helps users register and track Events.